PennyLaneAI/pennylane/doc/introduction/interfaces.rst

    If the circuit returns a state, then the circuit itself is not differentiable directly.
 However, any real scalar-valued post-processing done to the output of the circuit will be differentiable.
-See :ref:`here <State gradients>` for details.
+See :ref:`State gradients <State gradients>` for details.
 5. Supported, but only when ``shots=None``.
 See :ref:`here <Analytic backpropagation>` for details.
 6. Not supported.
 The adjoint differentiation algorithm only applies to expectation values of observables.
 See :ref:`here <Adjoint differentation>` for details.